yeungchenwa/OCR-SAM/readme.md

 **Inpainting WebUI Result**
 ![](imgs/webui_inpainting_vis.png)

-**Note: Before you open the web, it may cost some time, wait patiently👀**
+**Note: Before you open the web, it may take some time, so wait patiently👀**

 ## 💗 Acknowledgement
 - [segment-anything](https://github.com/facebookresearch/segment-anything)